Otwiine/lpthw/README.md

 # lpthw
-Python Exercises from Zed A. Shaw's Learn Python 3 the Hard way Using this as my main source to learn Python
+## Python Exercises from Zed A. Shaw's Learn Python 3 the Hard way series